andrewpmartinez/py-eve-chat-mon/README.md

 Yes polling.
 The initial implementation attempted to use `watchdog` to recieve file update events.
 However, besides the initial creation of the log files, no events are fired in a timely fashion.

+### Fun Ideas

+I wrote this as a basis of another project.
+However I have thought of some other things that this could be used for:

+# Watch for keywords (mentions) and provide toast/growl notifications
+# Accumulate chat frequency statistics
+# Stream chat to a central server (away-from-eve reading)

 ### Unit tests & comments

 I will be working on test coverage and code documentation shortly.